-Sedgwick County's Capital Improvement Program includes the acquisition, construction, remodeling, and major maintenance of public facilities and infrastructure systems.
+Sedgwick County's Capital Improvement Program includes acquisition, the construction, remodeling, and major maintenance of public facilities and infrastructure systems.
 To be eligible for the CIP, a project must be an addition to the County's facilities or infrastructure having an expected useful life greater than five years and expected cost exceeding \$50,000, or maintenance of existing assets that is estimated to cost more than \$25,000.
 Excluding preventive road maintenance (project R175), CIP projects are characteristically non-routine and beyond the scope of normal operations, including normal expected maintenance.
-Routine investments in capital assets, including acquisition and maintenance, are planned for in divisional operating budgets, not the CIP.
-Examples of these expenses include replacement of fleet vehicles and related equipment (excluding fire engines and apparatuses) included in the Fleet Services budget, information technology assets included in the Information, Technology & Support Services budget, and routine maintenance of County-owned facilities included in the Facilities Services budget.
+Routine investments in capital assets, including acquisition and maintenance, are planned for in departmental operating budgets, not the CIP.
+Examples of these expenses include replacement of fleet vehicles and related equipment (excluding fire engines and apparatuses) included in the Fleet Management budget, information technology assets included in the Division of Information & Technology budget, and routine maintenance of County-owned facilities included in the Facilities Department budget.